-The parties may voluntarily agree in writing to an informal resolution (mediation, restorative justice) after the formal complaint is filed, except for (1) when an employee is accused of misconduct involving a student or (2) in cases involving allegations of sexual violence.
+The parties may voluntarily agree in writing to an informal resolution (mediation, restorative justice) after the formal complaint is filed, except for when an employee is accused of misconduct involving a student.
 Any party may withdraw from informal resolution and resume the grievance process.
 A record of the informal resolution will be kept and can be shared.